ranocha/BSeries.jl/docs/src/tutorials/bseries_basics.md

 This confirms that the method is of 4th order, since all terms involving smaller powers of $h$ vanish exactly.
 We don't see the $h^6$ and higher order terms since we only generated the truncated B-series up to 5th order.
-We can also obtain the order of accuracy awithout comparing the coefficients to the exact solution manually:
+We can also obtain the order of accuracy without comparing the coefficients to the exact solution manually:

 ```@example bseries-basics